-Any student becomes ineligible for all extracurricular activities upon receiving a failing mark in 1 subject until the grade becomes passing.
-Any student may appeal their eligibility status to the Eligibility Committee after a request has been made to the building principal.
+Any student becomes ineligible for all extracurricular activities upon receiving a failing mark in one subject until the grade becomes passing.
+Any student may appeal their eligibility status to the building principal.

 An academically ineligible student may still participate in athletic practices, regular club meetings, and class field trips during the period in which that class meets.
+Ineligible students are subject to attend academic detentions as assigned by the school.
+Please see the academic detention policy on page 27.